jonluca/Churning-Flair-Selector-Site/README.md

 # /r/churning Flair Selector

 This is a site that allows users of a subreddit to select flair.
 This was specifically made for /r/churning but can be easily adapted to any other subreddit.
+The announcement for this service was made [here]().

 ## Set up